alecgorge/phish.alecgorge.com/contents/index.md

 ---
-title: "PhishOD 2.1.1 &mdash; All Phish, all the time.
-Stream Phish from Phish.in on the go!"
+title: "PhishOD 3.0.0 &mdash; All Phish, all the time.
+Stream Phish from Phish.in & LivePhish.com on the go!"
 template: index.jade
 ---

 ## about

-The power of Phish.in in the palm of your hand!
+The power of Phish.in & LivePhish.com in the palm of your hand!
 Listen to any song from [Phish.in](http://phish.in) and view concert ratings and reviews from [phish.net](http://phish.net)!

+You can also stream Live Phish Radio and shows from your LivePhish.com stash.

 * Scrobble to [Last.FM](http://last.fm)
+* Download songs for offline listening!
 * Listen to music in the background, with full listening capabilities!
 * Filter concerts by soundboards and remastered versions!
 * Look at every time a song was played!
 * Look at the top rated concerts
 * See which times a song was on the jamming charts
 * [PhishTracksStats.com](http://phishtracksstats.com) integration.
 Personalized stats!
-* Favorite tracks, venues, tours and shows to easily retrieve later!
-* Global stats: view the most popular Phish songs right now!
-* A new player bar to make it easier to control your music!
+* Read the taper's notes
+* LivePhish radio provided by nugs.net!
+* LivePhish.com integration: featured shows, stash and browse!

 Big thanks to [phish.net](http://phish.net) and [Phish.in](http://phish.in) for making this data available for use!